- Merchant account providers empower seasonal businesses to store and process money received from credit and debit card

-Choosing the right merchant account provider can be a daunting task for any business owner.
+Choosing the right credit card processor can be a daunting task for any business owner.
 Providers may charge additional fees for processing credit cards online, closing an account early or even using a lower subscription plan.
 Businesses that operate seasonally often face larger credit card processing fees than those that operate year-round.
 Finding the right provider for your seasonal business can help you lower maintenance costs and avoid extra fees.

 What is a merchant account provider?

 The first thing you need to know is that a merchant account is a separate account that holds all the money you receive when customers’ payments go through.
 A merchant account provider will set you up with a merchant account, allow you to process all credit and debit card sales through it, and then transfer the money into a designated business account for you to access those sales.
 [Learn more about how to accept credit card payments from customers]

 Editor’s note: Looking for the credit card processor for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 Payment service providers (PSPs)